Learning Outcomes

 This article has covered the following key knowledge points:

-- Legal professional privilege may excuse reporting in limited circumstances, but does not apply if the communication furthers a crime.
+- Legal professional privilege may excuse reporting in limited circumstances, but does not apply to communications intended to further a crime; confidentiality yields to statutory disclosures under POCA.

 Key Terms and Concepts